-This document has been prepared by Lloyds Bank Corporate Markets Wertpapierhandelsbank GmbH's ("us", "we" or "our") and supplements the Lloyds Bank Corporate Markets Wertpapierhandelsbank GmbH General Terms of Business which you may receive from us from time to time and which can be accessed here or by typing in the following link: http://commercialbanking.lloydsbank.com/important-information/commercialbanking-regulatory-information/
+This document has been prepared by Lloyds Bank Corporate Markets plc ("us" and "we") and supplements the Lloyds Bank Corporate Markets plc's General Terms of Business which you may receive from us from time to time and which can be accessed here or by typing in the following link: http://commercialbanking.lloydsbank.com/important-information/commercial-banking-regulatory-information/.

-This document is a summary of the operational framework governing our process for pricing and placing of debt securities executed by us in the Germany.
+This document is a summary of the operational framework governing our process for pricing and placing of debt securities executed by us in the UK.
 The purpose of this document is to provide clients who are considering the issuance of debt securities with general information on (i) how the recommendation as to the price of a debt securities offering and the timings involved is determined and (ii) the timing and the process with regards to the pricing and placing of a debt securities offering.
 The processes described herein may however differ depending on the circumstances of the relevant debt securities offering.